iotcubedev/mozjs/taskcluster/docs/taskgraph.rst

 task ID of the push and a comma separated list of task labels which need to be scheduled.

-This task invokes ``mach taskgraph action-task`` which builds up a task graph of the requested tasks.
+This task invokes ``mach taskgraph action-callback`` which builds up a task graph of the requested tasks.
 This graph is optimized using the tasks running initially in the same push, due to the decision task.